The Congo Coffee Project: Supporting Survivors of Sexual Violence

 Every purchase of this coffee supports coffee farmers and makes a difference in the lives of survivors of sexual violence.
 Since 2011, we have raised over $100,000 from sales of Congo Coffee Project coffee!
 2019 was our biggest fundraising year yet, bringing in $17,792.
 This work has had an amazing impact, and your help makes it possible.

-Each year, we work with the Panzi Foundation staff and, more recently, with Dr. Bwema of the Bulenga clinic, located near our coffee partners at SOPACDI, to learn about community needs so we can work together to put the money to good use.
+Each year, we work with the Panzi Foundation staff and, more recently, with Dr. Bwema of the Bulenga clinic, located near our coffee partners, to learn about community needs so we can work together to put the money to good use.
 Equal Exchange has supported vocational training for survivors at the Maison Dorcas aftercare center and more recently, the construction of water tanks and a laboratory at the Bulenga Clinic.

 The Panzi Hospital/Maison Dorcas Aftercare Center